simonsaysiblog/simonsaysiblog.github.io/README.md

-# simonsaysiblog.github.io
+# Welcome to Simon Says Github Site
-Simon Says iBlog
+This is a test site on github